atinux/my-pull-requests/README.md

-# Share your Open Source Contributions 🤍
+# Showcase your Open Source Contributions 🤍

 Create a website with an RSS feed of your recent GitHub pull requests across the Open Source projects you contribute to.